skinnerjc/inspect_proxmox_sandbox/README.md

             VmConfig(
                 # A virtual machine that this provider will install and configure automatically.
                 vm_source_config=VmSourceConfig(
-                    built_in="ubuntu24.04" # currently supported: "ubuntu24.04" or "kali"; see schema.py
+                    built_in="ubuntu24.04" # currently supported: "ubuntu24.04"; see schema.py
                 ),
                 name="romeo", # name is optional, but recommended - it will be shown in the Proxmox GUI ram_mb=512 # optional, default is 2048 MB